Asbyx/startgg-obs/README.md

 ## In Startgg
 Before the tournament, define a stream in Settings → Stations & Stream
-During the tournament, the only required thing is to set the stream for every set you want to stream and keep track of the score !
+During the tournament, the only required thing is to set the stream for every set you want to stream, set the set as started and keep track of the score !

 ## In OBS
 Once you have set your scene with all text fields, instead of changing the name of the players manually *(booooooring)*, select the option "Read from file" and select the correct file in ```obs-files```, where you extracted the zip.
 And that's it !
-You can take a break for the whole tounament, scores and names while automatically be updated when you update them with Startgg
+You can take a break for the whole tounament, scores and names while automatically be updated when you update them in the bracket in start.gg
 *(when changing from a set to another, it usually takes 1 minute to update)*